Flat vs. Hierarchical Schematics: Why You Need Dynamic Schematic Compilation

 Defining Parent-Child Relationships: Dynamic Compilation

 When you’re creating your new product with budget design software, you may not have the ability to define the required parent-child relationships directly in your design software.
-This forces you to take a flat approach by default, and once you capture your schematics as an initial layout, you’ll have to manually keep track of your design hierarchy.
+This forces you to take a flat approach by default, and once you import your schematics as an initial layout, you’ll have to manually keep track of your design hierarchy.
 While this might work fine for simpler boards with a small number of connections, you’ll put yourself at risk of major design errors in more complex designs.

 Flat hierarchies also lack the parent-child relationships required to run DRCs, simulations, and define connections throughout your design.
 In effect, you have two different functional blocks with no relationship to each other and no way to interface unless defined manually.
 Normally, the hierarchy is defined through compilation, where your design software analyzes user-defined input-output connections that exist in two schematics, and the flow of data defines the parent-child relationship between the schematics.